 Depending on location & exposure of your home, and the effect you are trying to achieve within a particular room; privacy and light control options can be the most important factor when deciding which new window treatments to purchase.
 Whether you are looking to add privacy without sacrificing a view, or you work at night and need to sleep during the day, 3 Blind Mice can help you find a stylish and functional window treatment.

-While all window coverings implicitly offer some level of privacy and light-control by covering the window, the degree to which a particular window treatment will block light and prevent prying eyes can vary greatly between different types of window coverings, as well as style & fabric options for the same type of window covering.
-However, there are three main options for privacy & light-control including: blackout, light filtering, and room darkening shades.
+While all window coverings implicitly offer some level of privacy and light control by covering the window, the degree to which particular window treatment will block light and prevent prying eyes can vary greatly between different types of window coverings, as well as style & fabric options for the same type of window covering.
+However, there are three main options for privacy & light-control including blackout shades, light filtering, and room darkening shades.

 Light-Filtering Vs. Room Darkening Shades

 At the sheerest end of the spectrum, light filtering window treatments are perfect for rooms where you want to add some privacy while keeping the decor light and airy, such as your den, kitchen, and/or living room.
 Light filtering shades and sheers are not only good for setting the mood, but these treatments also come in a variety of fabrics, patterns, colors, shapes, and sizes, making them a great way to complement existing curtains & draperies.

 Different types of light filtering window treatments include sheer shades, horizontal blinds, solar roller shades & screens, woven woods, cellular shades, and some Roman shades.
 If you are keen on the cellular shades, they are available with either light-filtering or room-darkening fabric as well.